Orlando airport takes small steps toward solar power with a floating system.

 Move Nona is a self-driving shuttle and will seat up to 15 passengers.
 The vehicle will be able to travel no more than 16 miles per hour, according to Beep.
 The project is supplied by French company Navya, whose representatives also came to Lake Nona to announce Beep had been chosen as a partner on the project.
 Both Beep and Navya have been contracted by Lake Nona owner and prime developer- Tavistock Group which is a Bahamas-based private investment organization founded in 1975 and controlling assets in various land development projects.

+Dozens of executives and local officials gathered in the Orlando suburb for the announcement.
+Beep is planning to plant its headquarters square in Lake Nona – a 17 square-mile neighborhood in south Orlando billed as one of the newest, fastest developing tech-heavy ‘smart cities.’
 If you need one of the new autonome shuttles, all you have to do is use an app to request a pickup.
 The shuttles run on batteries and are guided by sensors.
 The project aims to reduce air pollution and congestion.
 Each bus will be able to accommodate eight seated passengers and there is standing room for a few more.

-Orlando mayor Buddy Dyer told reporters that the aim of the area is to become one of the autonomous vehicle central-points of all the United States as currently it is one of ten autonomous vehicle proving grounds in the country.
+Buddy Dyer told reporters that the aim of the area is to become one of the

 On a launch pad in Florida, SpaceX Falcon 9 rocket is ready for the first flight test of its new space capsule designed to carry astronauts into space.